pdand/Polychoric/README.md

-# Polychoric
+# Turbofuns

-The goal of Polychoric is to estimate polychoric correlations and their asymptotic covariance matrix (ACM).
+The goal of Turbofuns is to estimate polychoric correlations and their asymptotic covariance matrix (ACM).